sap-tutorials/btp-foundation/tutorials/cp-kyma-requests-egress/cp-kyma-requests-egress.md

 primary_tag: software-product>sap-btp--kyma-runtime
 ---

-# Send Requests Using Istio Egress Gateway in SAP BTP, Kyma Runtime
+# Send Requests Using Istio egress Gateway in SAP BTP, Kyma Runtime
 <!-- description --> Configure and use the Istio egress Gateway to allow outbound traffic from your Kyma runtime cluster to specific external destinations.

 ## Prerequisites